-Stub-out services must be installed when the city determines them necessary to avoid cutting of pavement or sidewalks.
-Stub-out services must be placed on lots as specified by the city.
+Stub-out services will-must be installed in all cases where when the city determines them necessary to avoid cutting of pavement or sidewalks.
+Stub-out services must and will-be placed on the-lots as specified by the city.